Operational Support and Management

 Change Management and the Organizational Development and Management Service (ODMS) merged on 1 October 2018.
 As a follow-up to the Rapid Organizational Assessment undertaken during the first phase of the Headquarters Review, the High Commissioner appointed a Director of Change Management to oversee a second phase of the Headquarters Review, including implementation of accepted recommendations of the Rapid Organizational Assessment and the management of any additional change initiatives.
 The Director for Change Management, supported by the Change Team, reports to the High Commissioner, with regular coordination of on-going issues with the Deputy High Commissioner, and interacting on a regular basis with members of the SET.

-Reporting to the Deputy High Commissioner, the Division of External Relations (DER) mobilizes public, political and financial support so that UNHCR is best able to meet its global accountabilities for all people of concern.
-DER manages UNHCR’s external communications, public and private donor relations and resource mobilization, public relations, archives and records management while developing effective partnerships with UN agencies and non-governmental organizations (NGOs), governments and companies.
+Reporting to the Deputy High Commissioner, the Division of External Relations mobilizes public, political and financial support so that UNHCR is best able to meet its global accountabilities to all persons of concern.

 The Donor Relations and Resource Mobilization Service (DRRM), based in Geneva, manages relations with governmental, intergovernmental and UN donor bodies in matters pertaining to resource mobilization and allocation, and provides guidance and support to field operations and Headquarters in preparing funding appeals.
 DRRM seeks to provide donors with a clear understanding of the Organization’s policies, programmes and resource requirements through consultations, briefings, publications and field missions for donors.
-Furthermore, DRRM publishes the annual Global Appeal and Global Report, manages the Global Focus websites, and coordinates the preparation of supplementary appeals and similar documents.
-It provides funding analysis for senior management, Regional Regional Bureaux at Headquarters and for field operations to support decision making on resource allocation.
-In addition, the Service is responsible for inter-agency liaison and supports the development of refugee response plans.
+Furthermore, DRRM publishes the annual Global Appeal and Global Report, manages the Global Focus website, and coordinates the preparation of supplementary appeals and similar documents.
+It provides funding analysis for senior management, Regional Bureaux and for field operations to support decision making on resource allocation.
+In addition, the Service is responsible for inter-agency liaison and supports the development of Refugee Response Plans.

 The Service comprises the following teams: